rohitamar/mapreduce/README.md

 ## Introduction

 Simplified implementation of [Mapreduce](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) in Python.
+Repository is for the word frequency task, but is meant to be easily changed for other tasks that follow the mapreduce pattern.

 ## Usage